AlSch092/UltimateAntiCheat/README.md

 - Check for if Windows is in 'Test Signing mode'
 - TLS Callback spoofing (changing TLS callbacks @ runtime)
 - Networked heartbeat system to ensure client is running the AC module (currently in-progress)
+- Stops multiple instances of the process from being run by mapping shared memory

 ## Upcoming Features:
 - Finalization of client/Server integration with anticheat class